Hedda Nussbaum: Later life

 In the years following Lisa's death, Nussbaum worked to rebuild her life and had numerous reconstructive plastic surgeries.
 She also co-facilitated a support group for battered women for about eight years and later worked as a paralegal for an organization that assists battered women.
 In 1995, Nussbaum began giving lectures about abuse at colleges and shelters.
 When Steinberg was released from prison, however, she receded from public attention until the publication of her book a year and a half later.

 Analyses

 The Nussbaum case polarized feminist scholars and activists.
 Some saw Nussbaum as an archetypal victim of domestic violence whose actions were controlled and restricted not only by her abusive partner, but also by the culture at large that denies the seriousness of abuse in the home.
 Other leading feminists—notably Susan Brownmiller—suggested that while Nussbaum suffered violence from her partner, she should also have shared full culpability for Lisa's death.

+Brownmiller was inspired to write a fictionalized account of the events in a novel titled Waverly Place.